i-yam/humain/README.md

 * Formatted according to the [Springer LNCS style](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj)

 ## Important Dates
-* Submission Deadline 01.07.24
+* Submission deadline July 1, 2024
-* Notifications: 31.07.24
+* Notifications: July 31, 2024
-* Camera-Ready version: 20.08.24
+* Camera-ready version: August 20, 2024
-* Workshop: 23rd or 24th of September (the exact schedule will be available in June)
+* Workshop: September 23 or 24, 2024 (the exact schedule will be available in June)

 Aims and Scope
 --------------------